 The detail is there and it is quite a flexible amp in terms of impedance output at less than 1 ohm so IEMs such as the Noble 4 Classic, the Westone 4, and the UE900s all have next to no noise and very good control from the pot.

 All earphones worked perfectly fine on low gain or medium from the iPod Classic.
 If anything I preferred the Westone 4’s response a little more than the Noble, sounding a bit smoother and freer-flowing though the Noble really brought home the bacon over the Westone 4 on detail retrieval with the Picollo.

 Source wise the Cayin N6 and DX90 had the best match with the Picollo.
-Both have solid line outs with excellent detail in the treble and better than average dynamics and sound staging.
-The Picollo simply adds a little to the equation in terms of body, particularly in the bass and with a nice focus on the vocals.
+Both have solid line-outs with excellent detail in the treble and better-than-average dynamics and sound staging.
+The Picollo simply adds a little to the equation in terms of the body, particularly in the bass, and with a nice focus on the vocals.

 The RX or the Picollo?